AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 Transaction Fees on Astar comprise of Native (Substrate) and EVM fees.
 Native and EVM transaction fees are calculated in different ways.
 Tokenomics 2.0 aligns the fees calculation between the two systems so that transactions consuming the same amount of block resources are priced roughly the same regardless of transaction type (Native or EVM).

-This section describes Tokenomics 2.0 fee model calulation details.
+This section describes Tokenomics 2.0 fee model calculation details.

 ## Native Fees